ibm-cloud-docs/FileStorage/getting-started.md

 | 128 | 128 | 16 |
 | 512 | 32 | 16 |
 | 1024 | 16 | 16 |
-{: caption="Table 1 shows examples of how IO size and IOPS affect the throughput.
-Average IO size x IOPS = Throughput in MB/s." caption-side="top"}
+{: caption="The table shows examples of how IO size and IOPS affect the throughput.
+Average IO size x IOPS = Throughput in MB/s." caption-side="bottom"}

 ### Authorized hosts
 {: #numberofhosts}